DeepRegNet/DeepReg/docs/source/docs/configuration.md

       l1: false
 ```

-#### Multiple Losses
+#### Composite Loss

+The loss function can be a composite of different loss categories by adding all fields
-Add multiple losses by putting all the fields in the same file.
+in the same configuration file.

 ```yaml
 train: